Bullhead City, Arizona

 Bullhead City is a city located on the Colorado River in Mohave County, Arizona, United States, 97 mi south of Las Vegas, Nevada, and directly across the Colorado River from Laughlin, Nevada, whose casinos and ancillary services supply much of the employment for Bullhead City.
 Bullhead City is located at the southern end of Lake Mohave.

 As of the 2020 census, the population of Bullhead City was 41,348.
-The nearby communities of Laughlin, Needles, California, Fort Mohave and Mohave Valley bring the Bullhead area's total population to over 77,000, making it the largest economic region in Mohave County.
+The nearby communities of Laughlin, Needles, Fort Mohave and Mohave Valley bring the Bullhead area's total population to over 77,000, making it the largest economic region in Mohave County.

 With over 60 sqmi, Bullhead City is the largest city in Mohave County in terms of total land area.